-2022 BMW X3 We always thought the X3 looked good, but the same cannot be said about this prototype.
+2022 BMW X3 Release Date We always thought the X3 looked good, but the same cannot be said about this prototype.
 The camo around her new kidney grille makes them look like angry cartoon pig nostrils.

 Not much is happening outside of this car, but some of these features may only be temporary.
 Maybe BMW doesn’t want Mercedes to have a clue for the GLC-Class.

 As an example of a misleading feature, here are the old headlight designs, as the new one will resemble the X5.
 We have a set of renderings from the Russian site Kolesa to give you an idea of what to expect.

 At the rear, the same subtle changes will be made, with the taillights getting new graphics and minor revisions to the bumper.

 Amazingly, BMW continues to freshen up every car in 3 or 4 years when Tesla has let things stay the same forever.

 We can see a much more striking update inside.
 Series 2 models will feature a new console-style with dual screens and a small gearbox shift.

 The new X3 will come out next year and go on sale in about a year and can take with it an efficient lineup.

 A mild hybrid band-aid has already been applied to lower emissions slightly while the fully electric model iX3 will be included in the range of the upcoming 2021 model year.

 Meanwhile, some of the less popular or fuel-hungry engines may be discontinued.